This is a very bossy article about using woodfiller on hardwood floors:

 My Floor Guy says I should always trowel-fill floors before sanding.
 What does that mean?

 Trowel-filling is exactly what it sounds like: spreading large quantities of filler over the entire area of a floor, allowing it to dry hard, then sanding off everything that doesn’t fill a void.
-In some cases (and in the hands of a professional) this procedure can have some benefits: on very new floors in climates where the boards don’t swell and shrink very much through the seasons, trowel-filling does help keep the finish contiguous and may help to prevent some cases of White Line Syndrome.
+In some cases (and in the hands of a professional) this procedure can have some benefits: on very new floors in climates where the boards don’t swell and shrink very much through the seasons, trowel-filling does help keep the finish contiguous.
 But in older, already gappy floors in climates with season extremes (yes, like Minnesota) the benefits of trowel-filling are short-lived.
-Within a year, the movement of the floor will break up the filler, leaving you with a finish which is no longer contiguous AND loose fill between the boards.
+Within a year, the movement of the floor will break up the filler, leaving you with a finish which is no longer contiguous, plus a lot of loose fill between the boards.
+In the photo at right, the filler must have look great when it was freshly done - it even took the color of the stain perfectly.
+But just a few years later, it looks like someone tried to fill the gaps with Nutella.

 Woodfiller is not a substitute for board replacement